 We are living in an unexpectedly vulnerable time.
 The global health crisis (dayenu!) surfaced our society's pre-existing social gaps, and shone a light on our society's pre-existing systematic injustices.
 The need to better understand and respond to these issues is more urgent than ever.
 This course aims to relate the contemporary headlines to Jewish themes of social justice.
 We will study ancient Jewish sources in order to investigate and contextualize the Jewish vision of a more perfect society.
 Participants are welcome to attend any individual class or to enroll in the entire course for a discounted rate.
 For more information and to register, click here.

 Pledge to Protect: Help Provide PPE to Frontline Workers

 The OFJCC, along with JCCs across North America, is participating in a fundraising effort with Jewish Together to raise $3 million from 100,000 donors to purchase personal protective equipment for nursing home and human service agency providers on the front lines of the COVID-19 crisis.
 These providers are struggling to afford the PPE needed to care for our most vulnerable communities.
 Let's remember what we can do when we come together!
+Donate now.

 There are many other ways we can give back and lend a helping hand in the community.

 - The OFJCC is partnering with Helping Hands, a new nonprofit created in response to the global pandemic that connects volunteers with vulnerable individuals to deliver groceries or run errands.
 If you're interested in helping out or if you're in need of assistance, sign up here.

 - To volunteer at one of the community-based organizations which need the public's help to deliver crucial services and resources during this difficult time, please click here for the list of opportunities available through the City of Palo Alto's Office of Emergency Services.